CHRONOLOGY

 1)

-Mary came to the tomb "on the first day of the week" (Sunday) "while it was still dark" (Jn 20:1).
+Mary came to the tomb on "the first day" (Sunday) "while it was still dark" (Jn 20:1).
 "Dark" means before sunrise.
 Therefore, the day began not at sunrise, because then it would still be Saturday and not yet Sunday, when Mary came to the tomb "while it was still dark".

-Jesus came to the disciples "when it was evening on that day" (Jn 20:19).
+Jesus came to the disciples "when it was evening on that day, the first day" (Jn 20:19).
 "Evening" means after sunset.
 Therefore, the day began neither at sunset, because after sunset it was still "on that day" (Sunday).

 According to the Gospel of John, the day began neither at sunrise nor at sunset.
 This indicates that according to the Gospel of John, the day begins at midnight.